datastax/spark-cassandra-connector/doc/16_partitioning.md

 *Limitations*

 This can only be applied to RDDs that are keyed with their partition key, so it can not be used to group or reduce on a generic Cassandra column.
-As long as you are grouping/reducing within a C* partition this approach should save significant time.
+As long as you are grouping/reducing within a Cassandra partition this approach should save significant time.

 #### Joining to Cassandra RDDs from non Cassandra RDDs